Fort Pierce police officer suspended for 'improper handling' of domestic violence case prior to woman's death

-FORT PIERCE, Fla. — NewsChannel 5 has learned a Fort Pierce Police Officer was suspended for 20 days for improperly handling a report of harassing and threatening text messages back in May.
+FORT PIERCE, Fla. — WPTV has learned a Fort Pierce police officer was suspended for 20 days for improperly handling a report of harassing and threatening text messages back in May.

 According to an internal investigation conducted into Officer Milton Dames on Sept.
 30, Dames responded to the 4500 block of Timber Ridge Lane on May 30, 2022.

-There, Taylor Ann Sato told the officer her ex-boyfriend, a known suspect, had sent her threatening text messages.
-The report said Sato told Dames she and Castro had recently broke up, and showed him the threatening text messages.
+There, Taylor Ann Sato told the officer her ex-boyfriend, Robert Castro, had sent her threatening text messages.
+The report said Sato told Dames she and Castro had recently broke up and showed him the threatening text messages.

-The report said after receiving the complaint, Dames asked Sato if she wanted to do anything about the matter, to which she said she wanted Castro to stop harassing her.
+After receiving the complaint, the report said, Dames asked Sato if she wanted to do anything about the matter, to which she said she wanted Castro to stop harassing her.

 The report said Dames didn't initiate a criminal investigation, and didn't take into consideration Castro's background, including any criminal history.
 The investigation also found Dames failed to collect any evidence pertaining to the threats.

-Nearly two months later, WPTV reported 25-year-old Sato was shot and killed by Castro, 26, after neighbors heard two people arguing early Saturday morning and then multiple gunshots.
+Nearly two months later, WPTV reported that Sato, 25, was shot and killed by Castro, 26, after neighbors heard two people arguing early Saturday morning and then multiple gunshots.

 Police later told WPTV Castro led the scene immediately after the shooting but later turned himself into the St. Lucie County Sheriff's Office several hours later.